tanyabharti/Random-Color-Generator/README.md

 # Random-Color-Generator
- Created Random Color Generator using Javascript for learning purpose .
+ Created Random Color Generator using Javascript for learning purpose.
- Changes Background color on Click .
+ Changes Background color on Click.